rezacsedu/Deep-Learning-for-Clustering-in-Bioinformatics/README.md

 ## Deep Learning-based Clustering Approaches for Bioinformatics
 Code and supplementary materials for our paper titled "Deep Learning-based Clustering Approaches for Bioinformatics" submitted to Briefings in Bioinformatics journal.
-This repo will be updated peridically.
+This repo will be updated periodically.
 In particular, more complete Jupyter notebooks will be added.

 ### Deep learning-based unsupervised/clustering methods, link to papers, and implemenations